restaurante-popular-catolicasc/docs/historias-de-usuarios/cardapio.md

 #### Quero

-- Receber a ficha técnica e a receita do dia impressa, ir até o estoque já com a ordem de produção retirada com a nutricionista para que o estoquista me forneça os produtos que preciso para a receita.
+- Receber a ficha técnica e a receita do dia impressa e que seja gerada a ordem de produção do dia para que o estoquista faça a retirada dos produtos necessarios para as receitas do dia.

 ### Estoquista